 I have sought out the finest sensual textures – pure cashmere, wool and silk.
 I have designed clothing, accessories (bags, shoes and belts) and cushions, finely woven and textured or embellished with beads and hand embroidery.
 I have a limited collection of pure cashmere shawls.

 I have collected antique tribal jewellery as well as silver, trade beads and gemstones and combined them in necklaces, bracelets and earrings.
+Much of our jewellery consists of one-off pieces which we create ourselves.
 I keep a large range of necklaces, earrings, rings and bracelets in silver and semi-precious stones...

 I select what I would most like to own and often have a great deal of difficulty in parting with a lot of what I buy!